Welcome to the Association for Humanistic Psychology in Britain

 Humanistic Psychology is a psychological perspective which rose to prominence in the mid-20th century partly as a response to the limitations of Sigmund Freud’ psychoanalytic theory and B. F. Skinner’ behaviorism.
 Considered a ‘third force’, this approach emphasized individuals’ inherent drive towards self-actualization, the process of realizing and expressing one’s own capabilities and creativity.
 It moved away from a medical model to a democratic and holistic one, based on fostering communication, creativity, and personal development throughout life for everyone.

 Self & Society is our international journal for Humanistic Psychology.
 It is currently published four times a year as part of the membership package offered by AHPb – two paper issues and two online issues.
-The Summer 2021 Online Magazine is now available.

 The Self & Society Journal is currently published twice a year.
 It contains a range of articles at the self–society interface, including (but not exclusively) articles relevant to practising therapists and human potential workers; it also contains book reviews, review articles and poetry, as well as regular columns.
 Read more…